hollowverse/hollowverse/notablePeople/frank-ocean/frank-ocean.md

     sourceUrl: "http://www.washingtonpost.com/blogs/therootdc/post/frank-ocean-comes-out-as-bisexual-a-game-changer-for-hip-hop/2012/07/05/gJQAi1ckPW_blog.html"
   - sourceTitle: "The Courage Of Frank Ocean Just Changed The Game! by Russell Simmons"
     sourceUrl: "http://globalgrind.com/entertainment/russell-simmons-letter-to-frank-ocean-gay-bi-sexual-comes-out-photos"
+summaries:
+  religion: "Ocean comes from a Christian background--with a little agnosticism and Islam thrown in as well.
+But now he seems to still be searching."
+  politicalViews: "Ocean is bi-sexual and as a member of the hip-hop community, this news was shocking.
+But he is instrumental in inspiring a sea change in attitudes on the topic of homosexuality, both in hip-hop and possibly the greater society."
 ---

 Frank Ocean, whose real name is Christopher Francis Ocean, was born in Los Angeles, California and raised in New Orleans, Louisiana.